Tuesday, 24 May, 2022 - 19:30

-We recommend you use the PROMPT mnemonic (Provenance, Relevance, Objectivity, Method, Presentation, Timeliness) outlined in this document to provide a structured approach to critical evaluation of information.
+We recommend you use the PROMPT mnemonic (Presentation, Relevance, Objectivity, Method, Provenance, Timeliness) outlined in this document to provide a structured approach to critical evaluation of information.

 The way in which information is presented has a profound effect on the way we receive and perceive it.
 There are many aspects of presentation, any of which, if badly applied, can create a barrier between the message and the audience.

 Poor presentation and inappropriate or confusing use of language will hinder your ability to critically evaluate the academic content.
 Try not to let poor presentation stop you from using what might otherwise be good quality, relevant information.

 Relevance is an important aspect of information quality.
 It is not a property of the information itself, but rather of its relationship to the need you have identified.
 It may be a piece of high quality information, but not relevant to the question you are asking or the scope of your search.
 There are a number of ways in which the information may or may not be relevant to your needs.

 Geographical: It may relate to countries or areas which you are not interested in.

 Level: It may be too detailed/specialised or too general/simple for your needs.

 Emphasis: It may not contain the kind of information you are seeking, which may not be identifiable from the abstract.

 In an ideal world, ‘objective’ or ‘balanced’ information would present all the evidence and all the arguments, and leave you to weigh this up and draw conclusions.
 In the real world, however, we recognise that all information is presented from a position of interest, although this may not necessarily be intentional.
 Objectivity, therefore, may be an unachievable ideal.